DheerajMadda/test/README_Trainer.md

 ### Please read the following to understand the features provided by the Trainer: </br>

 - Model Profiling: It is always good to perform the model profiling before training to get the complexity of the model.
+It computes the Model Size, Num_Parameters, MACs, FLOPs, Inference Latency.
 It supports profiling for both devices, "cpu" and "cuda". </br>

+- Supports Model Training: </br>

+□ Single-Input-Single-Output: The Trainer can train a model that accepts single input and produces a single output, a torch.tensor(). </br>

+□ Single-Input-Multiple-Output: The Trainer can train a model that accepts single input and produces multiple outputs, i.e tuple(torch.tensor(), torch.tensor(), ..., torch.tensor()). </br>

+□ Multiple-Input-Multiple-Output: The Trainer can train a model that accepts multiple inputs, i.e. torch.tensor(), torch.tensor(), ..., torch.tensor() and produces multiple outputs, i.e tuple(torch.tensor(), torch.tensor(), ..., torch.tensor()).</br>

-- Learning Rate Scheduler: The trainer only supports OneCycleLR scheduler as it is widely used and updates the optimizer's learning rate over each batch.
+- Learning Rate Scheduler: The trainer only supports OneCycleLR scheduler.
+It is a widely used scheduler and unlike StepLR/ MultiStepLR and many other schedulers, it updates the optimizer's learning rate over each batch.
 It is based on a 2018 paper titled "Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates" (https://arxiv.org/abs/1708.07120) </br>

 - Metrics: The trainer supports single or multiple metric(s) by defining it as a dictionary, where key is the metric name and its value should be the metric function.
 It is recommended to use [torchmetrics](https://pypi.org/project/torchmetrics/) as it supports computations on "cpu" as well as "cuda". </br>